CoDev21/TTRPG-Manager/README.md

 ## Contributing

 Contributions are welcome!
-For development create merge requests to the dev branch
+Please contact me for ideas or directly create a merge request